BFI IMAX: History

 The cinema won several awards at the time of opening, including a Design Council Millennium Product Award in 1999 and a Civic Trust Award in 2000.

 In 2012, the screen was replaced and a digital IMAX projector was installed alongside the existing 70mm projector.
 In July 2012, the BFI announced that Odeon Cinemas had been selected to operate it for the next five years, with the option of termination after three years.
-Odeon will maintain the film programmes, and booking of tickets online and by telephone.
-This also gives customers the opportunity to watch operas on the giant screen.
-The BFI will retain a great deal of power over the cinema's operation, however, including parts of the film schedule, the name and the technical operation.
+Odeon maintained the film programmes, and booking of tickets online and by telephone.
+This gave customers the opportunity to watch operas on the giant screen.
+The BFI retained power over the cinema's operation however, including parts of the film schedule, the name and the technical operation.

-To start this move to mainstream cinema, the BFI London IMAX theatre celebrated by having sold 66,000 pre-booked tickets for The Dark Knight Rises in just 5 weeks, giving a total sale in tickets of £1,000,000 even before the premiere of the movie.
+To start this move to mainstream cinema, the BFI London IMAX theatre celebrated by having sold 66,000 pre-booked tickets for The Dark Knight Rises in just five weeks, giving a total sale in tickets of £1,000,000 even before the premiere of the movie.

-On 13 June 2022, the BFI announced that its ten year concessions deal with Odeon would end on 19 July 2022, with the BFI regaining control of operations.
-The cinema will close on this date, with a planned re-opening on 22 July.
-Changes to the cinema are planned to be unveiled in the Autumn.
+In June 2022, the BFI announced that its ten year concessions deal with Odeon would end on 19 July 2022, with the BFI regaining control of operations.
+The cinema closed on this date, with a planned re-opening on 22 July.

+The Projection Team of Cesar Mendive Senior projectionist and Projection Supervisors Tiana Pisano and Elise Rethore are known for the high standards of presentation.